oppia/oppia-web-developer-docs/Angular-Migration.md

      instance = TestBed.get(ServiceName);
    ```

-   (b) If your spec file tests service that makes http requests, you need to make a HttpClientTestingModule and
+   (b) If your spec file tests service that makes HTTP requests, you need to make a HttpClientTestingModule and
    add afterEach statement to check there are no pending requests after each test.
    ```
    beforeEach(() => {